tarun8367/CabZilla/Backend/README.md

 ### Description

-The `/users/logout` endpoint allows users to log out of their account.
+The `/users/logout` endpoint allows to Logout the current user and blacklist the token provided in cookie headers.

 ### HTTP Endpoint